andregasser/bigbone/README.md

 # BigBone Users

 Are you using this library in your project?
-If so, let me know and I will happily feature your project in this section here.
+If so, let me know and we will happily feature your project in this section here.

 # Contribution